 - Focus painting links: All the work submitted must link back to the focus painting.

-Find out when the next CPD courses are.
+Find out when the next CPD courses are taking place.
 While we do encourage it, you do not have to have attended a CPD course to submit a project.

 Find out about the latest Take One Picture exhibition.